 - (optional) Hop-Limit: if there is a hop limit configured on the 5G ProSe UE-to-Network Relay.

 For any Intermediate UE-to-Network Relay received the 5G ProSe UE-to-Network Relay Discovery Response message, it updates/creates a new information entry as described in clause 6.1.2.1.1, with the Discoveree Info stored as the Root Relay Info.

+To support the Additional parameter announcement procedure as described in TS 23.304 [4] clause 6.5.1.3, the Additional Parameters Announcement Request message is enhanced with the same handling as that for Solicitation message described above.
+The Additional Parameters Announcement Response message is enhanced with the same handling as that for the Response message as described above.

 6.1.2.2 Authentication and authorization for multi-hop relay operation